progress/Spark-Toolkit/README.md

 As previously mentioned, the Progress Spark Toolkit library is intended for use with the **Progress Application Server for OpenEdge** (PASOE) as the target for deployment of applications.
 As such, projects utilizing the framework are expected to be of type "ABL Web App" and deployed to a PAS instance with the exposed Data Services.

-**Dependency Note:** Please copy/include the `/dist/OpenEdge.Net.11.7.4.pl` library if not yet using 11.7 SP4.

 1. Copy the `/dist/Spark.pl` library to your project's AppServer directory.
-2. Add the procedure libraries to the PROPATH of your project.
+2. Add the procedure library to the PROPATH of your project.
 3. At deployment, copy any PL's into the `CATALINA_BASE/openedge` folder of your PAS instance.
 4. Add the procedure libraries to the PROPATH of your server instance.
 5. Copy the .json and .cp files from the `/cfg/` folder to a new `CATALINA_BASE/conf/spark/` directory.